OttoX/Fomalhaut/README.md

 </code></pre>

 #### Create An Entity
-Entity is an aggregate that consists of one or more components.It was created by An EntityAdmin.
+Entity is an aggregate that consists of one or more components.
+It was created by An EntityAdmin.
 <pre><code>Entity& entity = admin.CreateEntity&lt;Entity>();</code></pre>
 You can simply add or replace component by:
 <pre><code>entity.Add&lt;PositionComponent>(3.f, 7.f, 10Z);